MetanoKid/coding-scars/_drafts/memory-manager-1.md

 As you can see, we've added a new variable to our `MemoryManager` that holds the amount of memory that's still free to be used.
 We'll update it when we add allocations and deallocations.

 Okay, let's check what happened to our memory now that we've added the chunk!
-Let's dump the contents in a x86 build:
+Let's dump the contents of a x86 build:

 {% highlight text %}
 00137218:  00:CD:CD:CD:30:00:00:00:00:00:00:00:00:00:00:00  ....0...........